tomekskuta/APC20_DC/README.md

 - Tap tempo
 - Reversed functionality of track selection buttons

-This is 2nd version of the script.
-For v1 go [here](https://github.com/tomekskuta/APC20_DC/tree/v1).
+This is 3rd version of the script for Ableton Live 12 (written with Python3).
+Probably works with AL11 as well but I didn't test it.
+Older versions are compatible with AL10 and older.
+You can find them in branches `v1` and `v2`.

 ## How it works
 ![Akai APC20](./APC20_v2.jpeg)